Pathways to Innovation

 An apparent spinoff of these developing links between the Euro-socialist-art-hacker information culture and the developing world is the recently announced Sarai-- the first independent media culture centre in India.
 Sarai is a joint initiative of the Centre for the Study of Developing Societies, Delhi, Raqs Media Collective, Delhi, in collaboration with The Society for Old & New Media, the Waag, Amsterdam.
 Sarai is conceived:

-2. As an alive and integral part of the new urban
+alive and integral part of the new urban culture and emerging

 civic consciousness of the city of Delhi/New Delhi.
 As a major player in